 Finally, it strikes one that the entire complex is a diary, a philosophy of making work and the process of discovery.
 Sometime when Street Art / and Urban Art enters into a place, it dies.
 Here it feels alive, and many times just as consequential as it can be on the street.

 "It would be a great present to us if after 4 or 5 years someone sees one of these works by an artist and they say, 'This artist was at Jardin Rouge, - or Montresso Foundation - and for this person it will stand for a label of quality,'" says Jean-Louis.
 With the establishment of the Montresso Foundation exhibition space, plans are afoot to develop larger exhibitions and the expansion of a permanent collection that reflects the movement of urban art into the contemporary art realm - obviously with an eye for what comes next.

 310 Benjamin LAADING Cédrix CRESPEL CEET Denis TEVEKOV FENX GODDOG Hendrik BEIKIRCH JACE JO BER KASHINK KOUKA MAD C Neurone POES RESO I Cédric LASCOURS Roxane Daumas SY I Vitaly TSARENKOV Sun7 Tarek BENAOUM TATS CRU TILT Vitaly RUSAKOV

 Please note: All content including images and text are © BrooklynStreetArt.com, unless otherwise noted.
 We like sharing BSA content for non-commercial purposes as long as you credit the photographer(s) and BSA, include a link to the original article URL and do not remove the photographer's name from the .jpg file.
 Otherwise, please refrain from re-posting.
 Thanks!

-A version of this article is also posted on Brooklyn Street Art here.
+This article is also posted on Brooklyn Street Art.

 Read all posts by Steven P. Harrington and Jaime Rojo on The Huffington Post HERE.